KILTprotocol/docs/docs/develop/sdk/1-getting-started-guide/00-getting-started.md

 ```

 Nice work!
 You have `john_doe`'s DID.
-Now Let's see if they have any credentials availale to verify!
+Now let's see if they have any credentials availale to verify!

 ## Verifying a credential

-**DIDs** are great tools for identification, you are able to have service endpoints on the DID.
+**DIDs** are great tools for identification.
+A DID can have service endpoints on the DID linking to public data.
 Therefore, you can take your credentials and display them for others to see!
-The usecases are almost endless when you have access to a credential or see a credential.
 Lets see how we can check a **DIDs endpoints** and see if `john_doe` has any public credentials for us to **query** and **verify**.

 Lets take the DID that was fetch and see if we can retreives the contents.